jonny-d/openai_reproduction/README.md

  This like some of other Didion's books I have read it could be rather lengthy but I am pleasantly surprised at all

  >This is the most unique album I've ever heard, and anyone who's ever listened to a huge Sigur Ros album - before you believed - is worthy.
 And yes, parents account that to worship of Popular music, and true talent

-A more in depth description of the reproduction attempt will be made available soon!